prabhat83/react-native-simple-popup-menu/README.md

 Support for additional cancel label

     const items = [
-      { id: 'cancel', label: 'Canćel' }, // IF IT IS NOT Cancel { id: 'edit', label: 'Edit' },
+      { id: 'edit', label: 'Edit' },
       { id: 'delete', label: 'Delete' },
     ];